 Modern western culture draws close connections between three facets of human experience: a) our knowledge of nature; b) our visions of what it is to be human; and c) power, or the political, social, and technological means by which we relate the first two: nature and human nature.
 The Renaissance period (roughly 1400 - 1630) was highly influential in laying the foundations for such modern connections, even as it seems to us to be a period rather different from our own.
 We will examine those connections in an exploration primarily of the works of Francis Bacon (1561 - 1626).

-Instructor: Ian Stewart Format: Seminar/Lecture Crosslisting: HSTC 3205.03 mately, this course asks: what does it mean to "fool the eye"?
+Instructor: Ian Stewart Format: Seminar/Lecture Crosslisting: HSTC 3205.03

 EMSP 3350.03: Art, Optics, and Technologies of Illusion